mobxjs/mobx/docs/enabling-decorators.md

 We intend to continue to support decorators in this form.
 Any existing MobX 4/5 codebase can be migrated to use `makeObservable` calls by our [code-mod](https://www.npmjs.com/package/mobx-undecorate).
 When migrating from MobX 4/5 to 6, we recommend to always run the code-mod, to make sure the necessary `makeObservable` calls are generated.

-See the [migration guide](migrating-from-4-or-5.md) for details.
+Check out the [Migrating from MobX 4/5 {🚀}](migrating-from-4-or-5.md) section.

 ## Using `observer` as decorator